lil-fluff/QuickWeather-Colorless/README.md

 * **Background Location** - Required to retrieve the user's current location for weather notification and alerts, if requested
 * **Receive Boot Completed** - Required to reschedule the notification service each boot

+Changes from Upstream Version
+---
+Removed dynamic color at the top and bottom of screen, instead opting for fully dark-mode.

 Translation
 ---
 QuickWeather uses [Weblate](https://weblate.org/) for translations.
 If you would like to help translate QuickWeather into a language that you know, please contribute to the [Weblate project](https://hosted.weblate.org/projects/quickweather/).